Cheap-Looking Lamborghini Reventon Replica Is Not Cheap To Buy

 Gallery: Lamborghini Reventon replica for sale

-While the body is far from being as sharp as the Reventon, the overall proportions seem well matched.
+While the body is clearly not as sharp as the Reventon, the overall proportions seem well matched.
 The butterfly doors are a nice touch, though the mechanism is different from the original.
 What ruins it for us, apart from the rough and unfinished body, is the use of the original Fiat headlights and some cheap aftermarket taillights.
 A set of larger wheels and new grilles in the front bumper would be a welcomed addition, too.

 This replica is currently for sale and the ad on Facebook Marketplace tells us it has a four-cylinder engine underneath the skin.
 The good news is that the four-banger is reportedly positioned between the two axles and features “hybrid cooling,” though we are not sure what this means in the context of this car.